agfoote/portfolio/README.md

 **Research Associate @ UW-Madison (_2015-2017_)**
 - Employed bulk RNA-seq for transcriptomic profiling of human fibroblasts

+**Medical Speech-Language Pathologist @ UW Hospital & Clinics (_2015-2017_)**
+- Specialized in the assessment and treatment of patients with organic, neurological,and functional voice/swallow disorders, and upper airway dysfunction

 **Clinical Graduate Research Trainee @ SUNY University at Buffalo (_2013-2015_)**
 - Conducted clinical study on lifestyle health, self-perceived voice quality, and acoustic parameters in professional voice users